 Highest Good Food Infrastructure

-One Community wants to help people to grow their own high quality and diverse food.
-We see this as a path to increasing health, biodiversity, and individual and global food security.
-As part of our self-replicating and self-sufficient teacher/demonstration communities, villages, and cities model, we also see this as a solution to world hunger.
+People producing their own high quality and diverse food is a path to increasing health, biodiversity, and individual and global food security.
+As part of One Community’s self-replicating and self-sufficient teacher/demonstration communities, villages, and cities model, we also see this as a solution to world hunger.
 This page is the open source portal to all the components necessary to create this.
 It contains the following sections related to the Highest Good Food Infrastructure:

 - Related Pages